Caso Avícola Villalobos

 Villamorey, S.A.'s Counterclaim

-Villamorey, S.A. counterclaimed alleging that Lisa, S.A. caused material damages and harmed its corporate reputation by filing lawsuits in multiple jurisdictions, forcing Villamorey to retain counsel in each forum and post bonds to lift precautionary measures.
+Villamorey, S.A. counterclaimed, alleging that Lisa, S.A.'s litigation across multiple jurisdictions caused it material damages and harmed its corporate reputation, forcing it to retain counsel in each forum and to post bonds to lift precautionary measures.
 Villamorey, S.A. quantified its claim at $200,000.00.
+The court found the counterclaim proven and, applying the principle of congruence under Articles 475 and 991 of the Judicial Code, which confine the award to the amount sought, fixed material damages at exactly $200,000.00.

 Ruling